perforce/helix-authentication-extension/docs/Administrator-Guide.md

 ## Certificates

-Included with the authentication service files are sample self-signed certificates.
-For production systems, these files should be replaced with certificates signed by a valid certificate authority (CA).
+Included with the authentication extension files are sample self-signed certificates.
+For production systems, these files should be replaced with _client_ certificates signed by a valid certificate authority (CA).

 The Helix Server extension reads the CA certificate from `ca.crt` and the client certificates from `client.crt` and `client.key` within the directory named by the `arch-dir` attribute of the installed extension.